albincorreya/PerceptualSoundBrowser/README.md

 For timbral feature extraction,this project uses the [timbral sound models](https://github.com/AudioCommons/timbral_models) developed by [Andy Pearce](https://www.surrey.ac.uk/DMM/People/andy_pearce/) as a part of [AudioCommons](http://www.audiocommons.org/) initiative.
 And, this has been done offline using an [batch extraction python script](https://github.com/albincorreya/smcmasterthesis2017/blob/master/multiclass_timbralfeature_extractor.py)

 ## Requirements

 * You need to have a installed version of Cycling74 [Max 7](https://cycling74.com/products/max) (7.3.1 atleast) in order to use the system.
    You can download the latest version from [here](https://cycling74.com/downloads)

-PS : Tested only with Mac OSX platform (Yosemite 10.10.5 and above).
-For windows, you have to build the binary from source using Max.

 ## Setup